What Happens If I Don't Pay Property Taxes in New York?

 If you don’t pay your delinquent property taxes in New York, you might lose your home to a tax foreclosure.

-During this time, called a "redemption period," you can pay all delinquent taxes and other charges to stop the foreclosure—a process known as "redeeming" the home.
+During this time, called a "redemption period," you can pay all delinquent taxes and other charges to stop the foreclosure.
+This process is known as "redeeming" the home.
 If your tax district allows it, you might be able to pay off your delinquent taxes over time by entering into an installment agreement.

 And if you lose your home to a tax foreclosure, in rare circumstances, you might be able to get it back by filing a motion to reopen the default judgment or asking the court to set aside the tax deed.